Ms. Aysha Chowdhry

 Mr. Charles Crimmins

-Charles Crimmins is chief of staff to former U.S. Secretary of Defense Robert M. Gates and a Senior Director at RHG.
-Mr. Crimmins supports Dr. Gates’s work with businesses, boards, and long-term strategic planning.
+Charles Crimmins is chief of staff to former U.S. Secretary of Defense Robert M. Gates and both Senior Director and Legal Counsel at RHG.
+In addition to supporting Dr. Gates’s work with businesses, boards, long-term strategic planning and overseeing communications, Mr. Crimmins manages client relationships and provides legal advice to the firm.

 Mr. Crimmins joined RHG in 2015.
 Before RHG, he served as Special Assistant to Dr. Gates, the National President of the Boy Scouts of America in Dallas, and as Adjunct Professor of Law and In-House Attorney at the College of William & Mary.
 His past roles also include researcher with the international law firm of Pikoff, Sztrigler & Soriano based in Mexico City, bilingual elementary school teacher through the Teach For America Program in Houston, intern for Federal Judge Lynn N. Hughes in Houston, and founding director of William & Mary’s chapter of the Marshall-Brennan Constitutional Literacy Project.